-We identified the impairment assessment of property, plant and equipment, and right-of-use assets as a key audit matter as significant judgement is required to determine the recoverable amounts of the corresponding cash-generating units.
+We identified the impairment assessment of property, plant and equipment, and right-of-use assets as a key audit matter as significant judgement is required in determining the recoverable amounts of the corresponding cash-generating units.

-As at 30 June 2022, net carrying amounts of property, plant and equipment amounted to RMB237,047,000 while right-ofuse assets recognised in accordance with HKFRS 16 Leases with net carrying amounts of approximately RMB7,659,000.
+As at 30 June 2023, net carrying amounts of property, plant and equipment amounted to RMB213,857,000, while right-of-use assets recognised in accordance with HKFRS 16 "Leases" with net carrying amounts of approximately RMB6,923,000.

-As further disclosed in notes 4, 15 and 16 to the consolidated financial statements, determining whether property, plant and equipment, and right-of-use assets are impaired requires an estimation of the value in use of the cash-generating units.
+As further disclosed in notes 4, 15 and 16 to the consolidated financial statements, in determining whether property, plant and equipment, and right-of-use assets are impaired requires an estimation of the value in use of the cash-generating units.
 The value in use calculation requires the Group to estimate the future cash inflows/outflows expected to arise from the cash-generating units by considering the budgeted sales and gross margins which are based on past performance and management's expectations for future changes in the market and taking into account a suitable discount rate to calculate the present value.

-Based on the management's assessment, no impairment provision on property, plant and equipment, and right-of-use assets was required for the year ended 30 June 2022.
+Based on the management's assessment, no impairment provision on property, plant and equipment, and right-of-use assets was required for the year ended 30 June 2023.